-If you are researching for a medical Fentanyl detox center for yourself or your loved one, it’s vital to first understand the substance itself, as well as what treatment options are available.
+If you are researching medical fentanyl detox centers for yourself or your loved one, it’s vital to first understand the substance itself, as well as what treatment options are available.
 So many people suffer from dependency that develops after regular or prolonged use of prescription painkillers.
-You may have started taking Fentanyl when prescribed by your doctor to control pain.
-Suddenly you feel you are abusing it and you are not able to stop on your own.
+You may have started taking fentanyl when prescribed by your doctor to control pain.
+Suddenly, you feel you are abusing it and you are not able to stop on your own.
 Fentanyl addiction may be knocking on your door.
 Feelings of fear and shame are very common.
 In addition, you may experience confusion about why a doctor would prescribe such dangerous drug in the first place.

-Fentanyl comes in many forms; from patches and pills to shots and lozenge.
-Nowadays, there’s even a spray, which doctors often prescribe for severe pain.
+Fentanyl comes in many forms, from patches and pills to shots and lozenges.
+There’s even a spray, which doctors often prescribe for severe pain.
 It’s a conundrum because no one wants to be debilitated by chronic, moderate to severe pain.
-However, on the flip side, Opiate-based painkillers are habit forming which can lead to a full blown Fentanyl addiction.
+On the flip side, however, opiate-based painkillers are habit forming, and prolonged use or misue can lead to full-blown fentanyl addiction.

-Fentanyl is a particularly potent prescription medication physicians prescribe for breakthrough cancer pain that’s unresponsive to other opiates.
-Many people need this medication long-term and will likely become physically dependent.
-Once physical dependence occurs, it can lead to psychological dependence (addiction).
+Fentanyl is a particularly potent prescription medication that physicians prescribe for breakthrough cancer pain when the patient is unresponsive to other opiates.
+Many people need this medication long term and will likely become physically dependent.
+Once physical dependence develops, it can lead to psychological dependence (addiction).

 - Difficulty finding pleasure in everyday life

 - Taking larger doses of the drug

 - Constant concern with obtaining and taking the drug

 - Trying to find new resources or reason for obtaining more of the drug

-Many Fentanyl abusers begin researching treatment options after they have tried unsuccessfully to get off the drug on their own.
+Many fentanyl abusers begin researching treatment options after they have tried unsuccessfully to get off the drug on their own.
 The most difficult part is getting through the continuous pain of withdrawal symptoms on your own.
-Generally, the withdrawal syndrome becomes too much for one person to bear and, frequently, they relapse or hopefully seek professional treatment.
+Generally, the withdrawal syndrome becomes too much for people to bear and, frequently, they relapse.
+Hopefully, they seek professional treatment.